 Vacations consist of visiting family in another state.
 We limit driving.
 We limit eating out, or impulse shopping; we stick to the grocery list.
 If the kids don't leave the house or play outside, they don't take baths.
 When they do bathe, they share bathwater.
 I clean the shower with baking soda when I take my shower.
 We ask for new shoes from grandparents at birthdays and Christmas.

-I work at our local YMCA to get a free family membership.
 We got rid of all of our carpeting so I could just sweep the floor and not have to use electricity to vacuum.
-We hardly ever, ever go to the movies, if we do its the second run theater.
+We hardly ever, ever go to the movies, if we do it's the second run theater.
 We don't have expensive hobbies, or participate in expensive activities.
 I sell things we no longer need on EBay.
 I could go on and on.
 I'm always looking for ways not necessarily to SAVE money, but to stretch my husband's hard earned income more.

 Moreover it is required in stewards,